PoemaValente/tech-writing-reviews/_posts/2025-11-19-terminal-commands.md

+---
+layout: post
-## Essential Terminal Commands for Technical Writers
+title: "Essential Terminal Commands for Technical Writers"
+date: 2025-11-19
+categories: reviews
+---

-For many technical writers, the Terminal is less a developer’s playground and more a quiet backstage where documentation gets built, tested, organized, and delivered.
+**For many technical writers, the Terminal is less a developer’s playground and more a quiet backstage where documentation gets built, tested, organized, and delivered.
 Knowing a handful of essential commands can improve your workflow, help you navigate large repos with confidence, and make it easier to collaborate with engineers.
 Below is a curated list of the most commonly used Terminal commands that support writing, editing, building, and maintaining modern documentation.

 ---